fiona-wigram/safeguarding-matters/README.md

 In future projects, I aim to improve the prioritisation of my time and tasks.
 A significant amount of effort went into researching colour palettes, typography, and generating AI-based imagery — many of which were ultimately excluded from the final design.
 While this research was valuable, it took away time from building the site.<br/>

 One key takeaway is the importance of a focused and sequential workflow.
 During this build, I jumped between sections, which disrupted my momentum and made it harder to keep track of my progress.
 I believe I could produce a cleaner and more cohesive site by completing each section methodically before moving on.

+With more time, I would have liked to have edited the cards in the 'signs to watch' section so there isn't as much empty space on larger screens.
+I would have also liked to adjust the amount of white space above the possible indicator buttons on the larger screen sizes.
+It would have also been nice to have included the resources section I had initally planned for at the start of the project.
+I think it would have increased usefulness of the website to visitors.